valeriapaolucci/SDM_Brique/README.md

 This repository contains the *Software Development Methods* final project by Marco Alberto Grimaldi, Valeria Paolucci, Alberto Presta.

 ## Project structure
-- Logic: Package containing all the logic of the game, from the board to the rules of the game.
+- Data: Package containing all the logic of the game, from the board to the rules of the game.
-- CLI: Package that manages the game flow and the interface from Command Line.
+- CommandLine: Package that manages the game flow and the interface from Command Line.
-- GUI: Package that manages the game flow and the interface from the GUI.
+- GraphicalUserInterface: Package that manages the game flow and the interface from the GraphicalUserInterface.
 - Test: Package containing all the tests.

 ## Rules